alectois/Distinguishing-Causes-and-Triggers-in-Volcanic-and-Seismic-Processes/README.md

 This repository contains the code, notebooks, processed datasets, figures, and result tables accompanying the thesis *Distinguishing Causes and Triggers in Volcanic and Seismic Processes*.

-## Thesis summary

-Volcanic crises can reflect an interaction between persistent background conditions and short-lived perturbations, but conventional causal analyses do not distinguish these roles.
-This thesis adapts and extends the Cause–Trigger algorithm for heterogeneous volcanic and seismological time series and applies it to two case studies: the May 2008 Etna crisis around the Wenchuan earthquake and the December 2019 Whakaari eruption.

-The workflow constructs hourly monitoring datasets, defines reference and causal-analysis intervals, identifies data-driven transitions in the target variable, and evaluates candidate cause–trigger pairs across maximum lag orders and partition settings.
-Heterogeneous Minimum Message Length (HMML) is used as the main parent-discovery method, with PCMCI and PCMCI+ as comparison backends; multiple-testing corrections and serial-correlation sensitivity checks assess the robustness of the results.

-For Etna, the most stable result identifies past local seismicity as the cause and low-frequency teleseismic-band RMS as the trigger.
-The Whakaari results are more sensitive to the selected transition and model specification, with the most recurrent relationships involving hydrothermal RMS and past-smoothed spectral contrast.
-These classifications describe operational roles among the observed monitoring proxies and should not be interpreted as proof of a unique physical mechanism.

 ## Repository structure

 - `notebooks/` contains the dataset-construction and Cause–Trigger analysis notebooks for Etna and Whakaari.